benitoss/ColorLight_FPGA_boards/README.md

 Because I use the same programmer in other Xilinx Boards I have applied a mod to this programmer (If you only are going to use for Lattice  ECP5 board you don't need to do it)
 The mod is based in change the content of its EPROM , here you have the instructions  -->  https://gist.github.com/rikka0w0/24b58b54473227502fa0334bbe75c3c1

-if you adquire the FT232H the mod to convert in Digilent HS2 Cable compatible with Vivado is --> https://github.com/erd0spy/ft232h_to_digilent_fpga_programmer
+if you acquire the FT232H the mod to convert in Digilent HS2 Cable compatible with Vivado is --> https://github.com/erd0spy/ft232h_to_digilent_fpga_programmer
 And here you have the other possible configurations for the FT232H board, as a STM1 for example --> https://github.com/vanbwodonk/ft2232hl-jtag-clone/tree/main/eeprom_binary

 # Install LibUSBK to work in Windows (Linux user don't need this part)